 Critical Race and Transnational Studies: Queer studies scholars challenge the isolation of sexuality from other aspects of social life and examine the boundaries not only of sexuality and gender, but also of race and nation.
-Queer approaches emphasize the variability of sexual meanings, categories, and identities across social groups, cultures, and histories.
-Taking at least one course in which queer studies is combined with critical race and ethnic studies or addresses transnational perspectives will ensure that students’ understandings of queer studies are not parochial or narrowly confined to dominant (U.S., white) cultural queer lives, communities, and expressions.
+Queer approaches emphasize the variability of sexual meanings, categories and identities across social groups, cultures and histories.
+Taking at least one course in which queer studies is combined with critical race and ethnic studies or addresses transnational perspectives ensures that students’ understandings of queer studies are not parochial or narrowly confined to dominant (U.S., white) cultural queer lives, communities and expressions.

 Critical Race and Transnational Studies Courses (choose at least one of the following)